I am a Canadian journalist currently working on a narrative non-fiction book about the Chinese in Europe.

 In the fall of 2011, with funds raised through Kickstarter, I visited Chinese communities in the Netherlands, Belgium, France, Portugal, Spain and Italy.
 I returned in the spring of 2012 for more research and then again in 2013.

 Today all eyes are on China and its explosive economic growth.
 With the rise of the Chinese middle class, Chinese communities around the world are growing in size and prosperity, a development many westerners find unsettling, and even threatening.
-My book seeks to explore modern China and the growing Chinese diaspora through real immigrant stories.
+My book, MEET ME IN VENICE, seeks to explore modern China and the growing Chinese diaspora through real immigrant stories.
+It will be published in February 2015 by Rowman and Littlefield.

 Like so many Chinese emigrants, I am always on the move.
 In this blog, I mostly write about my travels, China, the Chinese diaspora, and about immigration and migration.